bpmutter/RappaMappa/README-working.md

 ## Frontend Overview
 RappaMappa is very frontend heavy application.
 It makes extensive use of 3rd-party APIs and resources to create a dynamic and data-rich experience.
 Below are the frontend technologies that make this application possible.
-*

 ### Frontend Technologies Used:
 **React**: At its core, RappaMappa is a React application.
 It uses very little of the core React library besides passing a few props, but makes extensive use of the technologies and libraries of the React ecosystem.
 Without the robust and well-documented React ecosystem, creating RappaMappa would have been a substantially more challenging enterprise.

 **Redux**: Redux and the react-redux library were used to manage application state and make fetch requests to the server for data.

-T
-  * stores all app info
-  * this includes an array with all artists
-    * that is why despite fairly slow initial load time, the app generally is pretty snappy
-  * also allows for some interesting interactions like, setting a application-wide 'activeRapper', that dictates that additional info only about that rapper will show.
-    * this was very important given the large number of components. by keeping 1 active rapper, and moving where the information about them renders around the map, it ensures that there isn't constant component re-rendering.
-      * before implementing this feature during development, the React would actually crash because it had to render too many components all at once!
-**Material UI**:
-  * great resource for out of the box library
-  * strong feature set with extensive documentation
-    * talk about search using the Autocomplete component
+All artist information is fetched on page load and kept in the Redux store.
+While this expensive operation lengthens the initial load time, it also allows for a snappy experience after that load.

+Redux also stores and sets information about the 'activeRapper', whichever artist has been selected by the user.
+By managing this state in Redux, it provides easy access to the information across components without prop threading.
+This was particularly important because there were so many components in the application, largely due to all the artist pins being individual components, that if too many components were re-rendering constantly because of state change it would cause significant performance issues or crash the application completely.
+Redux provided a relatively simple way to manage this point of complexity.

+Redux also allows for a lot of extendibility if new features are to be implemented (additional feature wish-list discussed in conclusion).

+**Material UI**: RappaMappa uses the Material UI framework.
+Material provides a great library of elegant, responsive components, and tools for refactoring them to the application's need.
+There is also extensive documentation of Material, which helped resolve the issues that came up during the development process.

+Material is also great for mobilize optimizing custom components with its `makeStyles` and `useMediaQuery` hooks.
+These hooks were particularly useful for making the navbar and popup box responsive to varying device widths.

+One Material component that was particularly important for the project was [Autocomplete](https://material-ui.com/components/autocomplete/).
+It was used in the search box to dynamically display artist recommendations based on user input.
+The Autocomplete component allowed for a rich search experience with minimal technical overhead.

-      *  #### maybe search code example
+#### maybe add codeblock here for Autocomplete
-  * make sure to talk about making it responsive and how material is good for that

 **Google Maps Javascript API**:
   * probbly most important part of this project, as it provides the map and allows for all interaction with it